thomasbaustert/hash_keys_sanitizer/README.md

 ## Usage

-`HashKeysSanitizer` is initialized with a whitelist as array, for example:
+The sanitizer is initialized with the whitelist, for example:

-    HashKeysSanitizer.new(whitelist: [:name, :email:, :age])
     HashKeysSanitizer.new(whitelist: [:name, address: [:street, :city, email: [:type]]])

+The whitelist contains the permitted (nested keys).
+In the example above the top level keys `name` and `address` are permitted.
+For the key `address` the nested keys `street`, `city` and `email` are permitted.
+And for `email` the nested key `type` is permitted.

-To sanitizes the hash call `sanitize` passing the hash:
+To sanitizes the hash call `sanitize` and pass the hash:

-    sanitizer = HashKeysSanitizer.new(whitelist: [:name, address: [:street, :city, email: [:type]]]) sanitized_params = sanitizer.sanitize(name: 'John', unknown: 'dummy',
+    sanitized_params = sanitizer.sanitize(name: 'John', unknown: 'dummy',
                                           address: { street: "John Street", unknown: "BANG",
                                                      email: { type: 'job', unknown: 'BANG' } })